How to Buy a Baseball Bat

-- Our affiliated companies may also receive this information, which they may use to contact you about offers and news that they believe may be of interest to you.
+- Our associated firms may also get your information, which they may use to contact you about offers and news that they feel may be of interest to you.

-- If you wish to be removed from an email marketing list, you can do so by using the opt-out functionality and/or information contained within any given marketing email, and you will be removed from that list within a reasonable amount of time.
+- If you wish to be removed from an email marketing list, you can do so by utilizing the opt-out feature and/or information contained within any particular marketing communication, and you will be removed from that list within a reasonable amount of time.

-- We may provide some, or all, of the information you provide to these companies, and some of these companies may set and access their own cookies on our behalf.
+- We may transmit some, or all, of the information you submit to these parties, and some of these companies may set and access their own cookies on our behalf.

-These companies are contractually prohibited from using your information in any way other than to assist us in providing you with the products and services that are available on our site, according to the terms of the agreement.
+These organizations are contractually prohibited from using your information in any way other than to assist us in providing you with the products and services that are offered on our site, according to the terms of the agreement.